svenpetersen1965/C64-Diagnostic-Rev.-586220-Harness/README.md

 <img src="https://github.com/svenpetersen1965/C64-Diagnostic-Rev.-586220-Harness/blob/master/Diag586220_Harness/Case%20(3D%20print)/Rev.%201/User%20Port%20SX64/pictures/5460_-_User_Port_Dongle_SX-64.JPG" width="300" alt="User Port Case SX-64 option">

 # Prices
-The prices are calculated in May 2020.
+The BOM values are calculated in May 2020.
 The calculation is based on the item prices from reichelt.de.
 They might differ from distributor to distributor.
 The edge connector prices are based on ebay shoppings.
 The calculated prices do not include any shipping fees.

 * User Port PCB plus cables and IEC dongle: 13.38€
 * Cassette Port Dongle: 4.99€